 So many questions...

-But don't worry, the most important thing to know is that everything related to your stay in India will be arranged and paid for.
+But don't worry, the most important thing to know is that everything related to your stay during the wedding will be arranged and paid for.
 For more details, keep reading below...

 When is it going to happen?